hrchu/playioctl/README.md

 ## Prerequisites

 1. Python 3 / Linux
+2. You will need either a real tape drive or use **mhvtl** as a simulate tape drive.
-1. root privilege is necessary to operations of magnetic tape drive
+3. root privilege is necessary to operations of magnetic tape drive

 ## How to run